thegetty/ancient-glass/content/catalogue/cat-87.md

 ## Comments and Comparanda

-For the production technique see {% cite 'Dawes 2002' %} and comments on {% cat '85.AF.85' %}.
-This fragment could be part of a shallow carinated dish like {% cat '85.AF.85' %}, or a non-carinated dish (for the class see {% cite 'Grose 1989' %}, pp. 256–261: composite mosaic vessels: non-carinated forms).
+For the production technique, see {% cite 'Dawes 2002' %} and comments on {% cat '85.AF.85' %}.
+This fragment could be part of a shallow carinated dish like {% cat '85.AF.85' %}, or a non-carinated dish (for the class, see {% cite 'Grose 1989' %}, pp. 256–261: composite mosaic vessels: non-carinated forms).

 ## Provenance